 Describe your practice area and what it entails.

 I have a transactional practice and represent a range of clients focused on energy, climate, and sustainability matters.
 This includes serving as general outside counsel to entrepreneurs and startups in all phases of their companies’ life cycles, as well as negotiating equity and debt financings, joint ventures, mergers, and acquisitions for both companies and investors.
 I also advise “mission-driven” entrepreneurs, investors, and nonprofit organizations with respect to hybrid structures between nonprofit and for-profit entities.
 Given the expertise of our group with respect to impact investment, we often advise clients on how to embed mission into their corporate documents (through use of new corporate forms, such as the Delaware public benefit corporation) or how to measure or report the achievement of certain impact-focused metrics (e.g., linking fund manager compensation to greenhouse gas emission reduction targets).

 What types of clients do you represent?

-How did you decide to practice in your area?
+How did you choose this practice area?

-What training, classes, experience, or skills development would you recommend to someone hoping to enter your practice area?
+What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?